 Home « Frequently Asked Questions

-Q. Do you ship internationally?
+- Q. Do you ship internationally?

-Q. How soon do you ship after purchase?
+- Q. How soon do you ship after purchase?

 I email a thank you note soon after purchase, then another email once mailed supplying tracking number and scheduled delivery date.
 NOTE: If you haven't received my email check your SPAM folder.
 My goal is to offer you THE BEST customer service in the license plate sales business, whether you're buying a $4 plate or a $400 plate.
 All my plates have been rinsed off, front and back, and will arrive inside a 3 mil plastic plate sleeve, then wrapped in newspaper.
 Cardboard is surrounding both ends of the plate and will arrive in a padded priority envelope which is taped up good.
 I take pride in packaging to assure you receive the contents the same way it left my hands.

-One thing about shipping.......have you ever bought something online like eBay and five minutes later you get an email saying it's SHIPPED?
+One other thing about shipping.......have you ever bought something online like eBay and five minutes later you get an email saying it's SHIPPED?
 They give you a tracking number and 3 days later they actually get it to the post office.
 When you get an email from me saying it's headed your way, IT'S HEADED YOUR WAY AND AT THE POST OFFICE.
 I personally handed it to a clerk and you can start checking the tracking.

 About the USPS website: there's two ways to check tracking and one way usually doesn't work.
 When you get to their home page you'll see where you can insert the tracking number.
 This way doesn't work.
 Instead, across the top of the page where it says "Receive", click on that and use the drop down box that says Tracking.
 You'll be able to check the tracking.
-I get a dozen emails a week saying I've given them the wrong tracking number.
+I get emails every week saying I've given them the wrong tracking number.
 I then copy and paste the tracking info and email it back when using the drop down box under "Receive".
 I really don't know why their site don't work.
-I've reported it many times.
+I've reported it many times. - Q. Can I register your plates YOM in my state?

-A. Possibly.
+Possibly.
 If you see a red sentence at the top of the page saying to check with your DMV first before purchasing, PLEASE CHECK WITH YOUR DMV FIRST BEFORE PURCHASING TO SEE IF THE NUMBER IS CLEAR FOR REGISTERING.
 It's not a bad idea to check with your DMV even if you don't see the red sentence asking you to double check for YOM registering.

 The only plates I guarantee to be clear for registering are Georgia plates.
 Each state has different rules and regulations, so it's up to you to verity whether a certain states' plate is registerable.
 Currently there's approximately 46 states that honor the YOM. (don't quote me on this, but I believe the only states that do not have YOM are Delaware, Hawaii, New Jersey and Wyoming)